 Key Switch

 While it may seem obvious we often receive calls to find the key switch has been accidentally turned off.
 Depending on the lift model you have the key switch can be located in a few different places.
-One of the most common locations for the key switch is on the top landing chassis side as shown in this picture.
+One of the most common locations for the key switch is on the top landing chassis side as shown on this Acorn chairlift.
 Other places key switches are located are on the chair armrest and lower front cover.
 Once you locate the key switch verify operation by turning it off and then back on.
 There are many times a key switch can appear to be in the on position when it is actually turned just slightly to the off position.

 Power Supply